changsukim-ku/order-learning/README.md

 ```

 ## Dataset
-We form a ‘balanced dataset’ from MORPH II[1], AFAD[2], and UTK[3].
+We form the ‘balanced dataset’ from MORPH II [1], AFAD [2], and UTK [3].
 Before sampling images from MORPH II, AFAD, and UTK, we rectify inconsistent labels by following the strategy in [4].
 For each combination of gender in {female, male} and ethnic group in {African, Asian, European}, we sample about 6,000 images.
 Also, during the sampling, we attempt to make the age distribution as uniform as possible within range [15,80].
 The balanced dataset is partitioned into training and test subsets with ratio 8 : 2.

 ![Lim2020Order](img/balanced_dataset.JPG)

-You should download MORPH II, AFAD, and UTK dataset before using our balanced dataset.
+You should download MORPH II, AFAD, and UTK dataset before using the balanced dataset.

 Downloads links are followed:
 MORPH II[[Link](https://ebill.uncw.edu/C20231_ustores/web/classic/product_detail.jsp?PRODUCTID=8)]  AFAD[[Link](https://afad-dataset.github.io/)] UTK[[Link](https://susanqq.github.io/UTKFace/)]

-We also upload our whole MORPH II folds index for 4 experimental settings.
+We also upload the whole MORPH II fold indices for the following 4 experimental settings.
 * Setting A: 5,492 images of Europeans are randomly selected and then divided into training and testing sets with ratio 8:2
 * Setting B: About 21,000 images are randomly selected, while restricting the ratio between Africans and Europeans to 1:1 and that between females and males to 1:3.
 They are divided into three subsets (S1, S2, S3).
 The training and testing are done under two sub-settings
   * (B1) training on S1, testing on S2 + S3